This article originally appeared on BetterBraces.com.

 Just like any other sport, cheerleaders and gymnast need to take the time to practice, strength-train and stretch—this is especially important to increase flexibility.
 With so much pressure, bodyweight and demand place on the body during cheer and gymnastics, athletes need to also take part in a proper recovery program daily.

-Post-workout recovery is more than just a cool down stretch.
-Post-workout recovery involves stretching, rolling, icing and more.
+Post-workout recovery is more than just a cool-down stretch.
+Post-workout recovery involves stretching, foam rolling, icing, and more.
 It allows your body to repair the muscles that were worked during activity so they are healthy to go the next day.

 Recovery Tips and Tools